 Lightning’s hidden advantage … for Apple

-Truly, the best solution for iPhone users is USB-C — it can do everything Lightning can do and more.
-There’s no reason for iPhone users to support Apple if there are any further attempts to fight the EU mandating USB-C on smartphones.
+Hopefully, Apple realizes the best solution for iPhone users is USB-C — it can do everything Lightning can do and more.
+There’s no reason for iPhone owners to cheer on Apple if there are any further attempts to fight the EU on mandating USB-C on smartphones.

 Lightning isn’t better than USB-C — it’s worse.
 We should applaud efforts to make Apple move to the better option.